International Freight Forwarding From Texas: Forwarders vs Brokers

 What Is an International Freight Forwarder?

-An international freight forwarder manages the complete shipping process across borders and modes of transport.
-This involves:
+An international freight forwarder manages the complete shipping process across borders and modes of transport:

 - Coordinating ocean freight such as breakbulk cargo, container shipping, and vessel charters